Self-Learning Threshold-Based Load Balancing: Simulations

-First, we investigate how large $n$ must be for $\ell_n$ to settle, as stated in Theorem~\ref{the: convergence of the threshold} for the fluid limit.
-To this end we consider systems with $\lambda = 2.9$ and different values of $n$; in Figure~\ref{fig: oscillations} we plot trajectories of two of these systems.
-In the system with~$n = 100$ the threshold hovers around the optimal value, oscillating between $\flambda - 1 = 1$ and $\clambda = 3$.
-In the system with $n = 400$ the threshold stays at $\flambda = 2$ most of the time, with sporadic and brief excursions to $\clambda = 3$.
-The oscillations disappear completely when $n = 500$; this is not shown in Figure \ref{fig: oscillations}, but can be checked in the other experiments presented in this section, which correspond to $n = 500$.
+First we study how large $n$ must be so that $\ell_n$ reaches an equilibrium, as stated in Theorem \ref{ch2-the: convergence of the threshold} for the fluid limit.
+Figure \ref{ch2-fig: oscillations} shows trajectories of the occupancy and threshold processes for systems with different numbers of server pools.
+In the system with $n = 100$, $\ell_n$ oscillates between $\flambda - 1$ and $\clambda$.
+In the system with $n = 400$, the threshold stays at $\flambda$ most of the time, with sporadic and brief excursions to $\clambda$.
+The excursions disappear when $n = 500$.
+This is not shown in Figure \ref{ch2-fig: oscillations}, but can be checked in the other simulations presented in this section.